-The whole of Venice is transformed during Christmas, from the historic center to its less touristic neighborhoods.
-The lighting and decorations make the city look different from the rest of the year and its classic romantic atmosphere is enhanced even more.
+The whole of Venice is transformed during Christmas, from the historic center to its less touristy neighborhoods.
+The lighting and decorations make the city at this time of the year look different from the rest of the year and its classic romantic atmosphere is enhanced even more.

 The lighting is not the only great reason to spend Christmas in Venice.
-The usual attractions of Venice, which can still be visited without any problems, are joined by a series of festivals, markets and traditions that transform its streets into a magical world to discover more calmly than in summer.
+In addition to the usual attractions of Venice, which can still be visited without any problems, there are a series of festivals, markets and traditions that transform its streets into a magical world to be discovered more calmly than in summer.

 The arrival of St. Nicholas takes place in Campo San Vio.
-To welcome him, all the gondoliers put on red hats and proceed to decorate their gondolas with cushions and other Christmas items.
-It is also one of the most endearing moments to take a stroll along the canals of Venice while soaking up the Christmas spirit.
+To welcome him, all the gondoliers wear red hats and decorate their gondolas with cushions and other Christmas items.
+It is also one of the most endearing moments to take a ride through the canals of Venice while soaking up the Christmas spirit.

 Not all Christmas markets in Venice are set up outside.
-If you want to know one located inside a palace of the late seventeenth century and browse the stalls dedicated to high-end crafts, the Ca 'Zenobio, is the best choice.
+If you want to get to know one located inside a late 17th century palace and browse the stalls dedicated to high-end craftsmanship, the one at Ca 'Zenobio, is the best choice.

 In this palace, and for a few days in December, high-level artisans gather to offer their products.
 Obviously, the price is much higher than that of the open-air markets, but the quality of the products on display is worth the price.

 In the Palazzo you will not only be able to make these purchases.
-During Christmas a multitude of activities are organized, both for children and adults.
-Thus, you can attend Christmas-themed film sessions, a perfume workshop or a ceramics workshop.
+During the Christmas season they organize everything from Christmas-themed cinema sessions to a perfume workshop, as well as animated reading for children and a Venetian mask workshop.

 Although the place with the most fabulous lighting is St. Mark's Square, the rest of the city is not far behind.
-Don't miss, among other sights, the image of the illuminated Rialto Bridge on the Grand Canal.
+You can not miss, among other points, the image of the illuminated Rialto Bridge on the Grand Canal

-To see this illumination from a different point of view I recommend you to hire one of the small cruises on the Grand Canal.
+To see the illumination from a different point of view I recommend hiring one of the small cruises on the Grand Canal.
 From the boat you can see how the Christmas decorations adorn the best bridges of Venice, churches and palaces.

-6. Put on your skates and dare to skate on ice
+8. Put on your skates and dare to ice skate!

-After visiting the most famous monuments of Venice you can enjoy a fun activity that will also allow you to warm up: ice skating.
-From the first days of December, a large skating rink will be installed in the second largest square in the city, Campo San Polo, for children and adults to enjoy a good time.
+After visiting the most famous monuments of Venice, you can try a fun activity that will also allow you to warm up: ice skating.
+From the first days of December, a large skating rink is installed in the second largest square of the city, Campo San Polo, for children and adults to enjoy a good time.

-Although the rink does not close very late (on the 25th at 20:00 and the rest around 19:00), spending a good time there can be a great start to enjoy the Venetian night.
+Although the rink does not close very late (on the 25th at 20:00 and the rest around 19:00) spending a good time on it can be a great start to enjoy the Venetian night.

 In addition to the skating itself, those who dare will be able to admire the beauty of the buildings that make up the historic square.
 Stalls selling food and drink are also set up in the area.
 So, when you leave the rink, you can try some good sweets accompanied by a vin brulè, a good mulled wine with spices.